Skip navigation

 • Blood and tissue testing for gene mutations including BRAF V600E.
 This testing may need to be done at a specialized center.

 Langerhans cell histiocytosis is sometimes linked to cancer.
-CT scans and biopsy should be done to rule out possible cancer.
+CT scans and biopsy should be done to check for possible cancer.

 Treatment